-Most people have heard of A Christmas Carol, but few are familiar with Charles Dickens’ other Christmas novellas.
-I read his other four this season.
-Some were more interesting than others.
+Most people have heard of A Christmas Carol (see my review), but few are familiar with Charles Dickens’ four other Christmas novellas.
+I read his other four novellas this season.
+Some of the novellas were more interesting than others.
 The superiority of A Christmas Carol makes it clear to me why it has lasted as a

 While I didn’t like Hemingway’s short stories when I read them, I did enjoy Ernest Hemingway’s The Old Man and the Sea.
 While it has an element of sadness, there is also a beauty and majesty around its short plot.

 In his stories, Vladimir Nabokov so perfectly captures a character, or a setting, or an emotion, that I feel that the character is real, the setting surrounds me, and the emotion is my own.
 His writing in these stories is so well done that I, a very amateur writer, feel the urge to try my

 I saw How to Read Literature Like a Professor by Thomas Foster on the “New Nonfiction” shelf at the library.
 I thought I’d take a glance through it when I got home, but I certainly had no intention of reading it: I have a lot of books either in progress or on my bedside table,

 After reading Edgar Allan Poe last week, I thought I’d stay in the same era and read Nathaniel Hawthorne’s stories.
 To my delight, many of Hawthorne’s stories perfectly fit the “gothic” theme of Halloween in a style that I loved.
 Even though I dislike of being “scared,” these stories were again the perfect amount of

 To understand Flannery O’Connor’s short stories is understand the rural South that she was familiar with in the pre-1970s.
 Her stories focus on aspects character in human, every-day situations all revolving around her South, dealing with race relations, Christianity, rural versus city living, parent-child relationships, etc. She brings the reader into the settings by capturing